ldnchemevents/ldnchemevents.github.io/readme.md

 PLEASE don't be the person tweeting about exciting talks in London AFTER the event!

 *If you would like to help out with the running of London Chemistry Events, we’d love to hear from you.
-We would like to grow a small team of volunteers to help with both events curation, and improving our infrastructure.
-All are welcome, but we imagine those who would get most out of it are active early-career researchers.
+We would like to grow a small team of volunteers to help with both events curation, and improving our infrastructure (fancy curating an online events diary?).
+We imagine those who would get most out of it are active early-career researchers, but all are welcome.
 If you’d like to join us, you can find our contact details below.*

 ***